Benweitzman1/Hive-Signal/frontend/FRONTEND_ARCHITECTURE_GUIDE.md

 - ✅ What each component/service does and doesn't do
 - ✅ How to explain it clearly to an interviewer

-**Remember:** The key is showing you understand separation of concerns, modern Angular patterns, and how to build maintainable code.
+**Key idea:** Demonstrate clear separation of concerns, use of modern Angular patterns, and a maintainable implementation.